All Insights

 1. How many attendees will be there?
 (Not sure?
 Put a rough estimate.)

-2. Will the event be in-person, virtual, or hybrid?
+2. Will the event be in-person, virtual event, or hybrid event?

 3. Will the venue be outdoor or indoor?